-Singapore’s Nationally Determined Contribution (NDC) emissions target is very weak compared to currently implemented policies, which, according to our analysis, will lead to emissions in 2030 of 60 MtCO2e—a 123% increase above 1994 levels.
+Singapore’s NDC emissions target is very weak compared to currently implemented policies, which, according to our analysis, will lead to emissions in 2030 of 60 MtCO2e - a 123% increase above 1994 levels.
 Yet, even without any additional policies Singapore will overachieve its NDC target of a 36% reduction of emissions intensity below 2005 levels by 2030, reaching a more than 40% reduction this year.
-We rate Singapore’s NDC 2030 target as “inadequate” under all interpretations of a “fair” approach in line with holding warming below2°C, let alone with the Paris Agreement’s stronger 1.5°C limit.
-Singapore’s mitigation target for 2030 should be substantially strengthened to reflect the country high economic capability in order to be rated as “sufficient.”.
+We rate Singapore’s 2030 Nationally Determined Contribution (NDC) target as “Highly insufficient” under all interpretations of a “fair” approach to the former 2°C goal, let alone with the Paris Agreement’s 1.5°C limit.

 Singapore’s climate change strategy focuses mainly on adaptation.
 Singapore’s currently implemented mitigation policies have focused on replacing oil and coal in the electricity generation sector, resulting in natural gas reaching a 96% share of the energy mix in 2015.
 In order to diversify its energy mix and avoid energy dependency, the country has significantly expanded its Liquefied Natural Gas (LNG) and solar energy capacity in recent years.
 However due to its geographical limitations that constrain renewables expansion and a decision against deploying nuclear power, Singapore’s energy matrix of the country will likely remain very uniform in the future, resulting in a prolonging of the its dependence on fossil-fuels.